 Eliana Zeballos is a Research Agricultural Economist in the Food Markets Branch in the Food Economics Division (FED).
 She conducts research on three broad areas: (1) food expenditures and food spending behavior, (2) allocation of time and its link to food choices, and (3) the effect of economic and behavioral factors on food choices.
 Eliana is ERS steward for the Food Expenditure Series, which measures the U.S. food system, quantifying the value of food acquired in the United States by type of product, outlet, and purchaser.

 Eliana joined ERS in September 2016 upon completion of her Ph.D. at the University of California, Davis.
-In her dissertation, Eliana studied how interpersonal comparisons and positional concerns affect productive and destructive actions; she also designed innovative field experiments to explore the degree to which the level of destructive actions varies across alternative forms of interpersonal comparisons such as those based on envy and aversion to inequity.
+In her dissertation, Eliana studied how interpersonal comparisons and positional concerns affect productivity.